yonjansaroj/doct/README.md

 # doct
-this is mu first commit to my repositor
+this is my first commit on my branch